vadim-fridman/portfolio-yandex-practicum/readme.md

-## All the projects completed for the Practicum's Data Analyst professional training programs
+## All the projects completed for the Practicum's Data Analyst professional training program in 2020-2021

 Please note that for legal reasons I can't publish the datasets and full project description.